gvoze32/pianoblox/README.md

    - `PAGE UP`: Increase playback speed
    - `PAGE DOWN`: Decrease playback speed
 5. Or use the GUI buttons for Speed controls and Autoplay
+6. To remove MIDI files from your collection, select a file and click "Delete Selected"

 ### Note Format